 General ledger entries shall be made on an on-going basis as needed.
 End-of-the-month and end-of-the-year entries shall be made on a timely basis.
-End-of-the-year entries shall be made prior to the audit field work by the district's external audit firm.
+End-of-the-year entries shall be made prior to the audit fieldwork by the district's external audit firm.

-The CFO shall be responsible for monitoring the general ledger maintenance on a monthly basis.
+The CFO shall be responsible for monitoring the general ledger.
 The general ledger shall be reviewed for accuracy in areas such as, but not limited to the following:

-- Cash and investment balances equal the respective bank or investment monthly statements - Aged purchase orders, receivables and payables - Verify that fund accounts are in balance - Verify that bank account reconciling items are posted to the general ledger
+- Cash and investment balances equal the respective bank or investment monthly statements - Verify that bank account reconciling items are posted to the general ledger

 The detailed general ledger will include the following information for each recorded transaction: (1) a reference number; (2) transaction date; (3) vendor's name; (4) brief description; (5) account code; (6) amount encumbered; and (7) amount paid and/or unencumbered.
-Detail general ledgers may be accessed at any time in the PowerSchool software by the following path: Applications/Reports/Fund Accounting/Audit Trails/Expenditure Audit Trails.
+Detail general ledgers may be accessed at any time in the PowerSchool software by the following path: Applications/Reports/Fund Accounting/Audit Trails.